graup/me/beliefs.md

 Be honest, don’t lie, only promise what you can keep.

 - Do your best.
-Realizing that your best one one day is not as good as your best on another day.
+Realizing that your best on one day is not as good as your best on another day.

 - Accept help.
 You might be able to do most things best yourself, but not everything, and sometimes it's impossible to know in advance.